Misaya0/MCP-Agent-Template/README.md

-# MCP & Agent Starter Kit
+# MCP Agent Template

 A collection of minimal, production-ready starter projects for building multi-agent and retrieval-augmented AI workflows.
-This kit includes three main components:
+This agent includes three main components:

 - **mcp-docs-server:** Exposes a folder of documents as a tool via REST API and optional MCP agent integration.
 - **website-qa-bot:** Retrieval-Augmented Generation (RAG) Q/A bot for websites and documents, with Pinecone and OpenAI integration.